Integrated Healthcare Psychology Internship

 Services include: Primary care for all ages, women’s health, mental health and substance abuse recovery services for all ages, Medication Assisted Treatment (MAT) for alcohol and opioid use, psychiatry, care management, chronic disease management, laboratory services, prevention, health promotion, and wellness.

-Interns will be assigned to a full year primary rotation providing adult behavioral health services in one of our four federally qualified health centers that offer fully integrated, primary and behavioral health as well as a wide array of ancillary engagement and health promotion services.
-Interns will also choose a minor rotation in one of several other innovative programs under Wheeler’s comprehensive service continuum, including children’s outpatient integrated care, psychological evaluation services, school-based clinical services, early childhood intervention, autism evaluation services, one of our home-based family intervention programs, and many other potential rotations that may be developed to match interns’ special interests.
+Interns will be assigned to a full year primary rotation providing behavioral health services in Wheeler’s Susan Walkama Family Wellness Center in Hartford, CT.
+This federally qualified health center offers fully integrated, primary and behavioral health across the lifespan, as well as a wide array of ancillary engagement and health promotion services.
+Interns will also choose a minor rotation in one of several other innovative programs under Wheeler’s comprehensive service continuum, school-based psychological evaluation services (most typical secondary rotation), school-based clinical services, early childhood intervention, autism evaluation services, one of our home-based family intervention programs, and many other potential rotations that may be developed to match interns’ special interests.
+Secondary rotations assigned according to intern interests may be in one of our other sites, most located within 15 to 45 minutes from interns’ primary rotation.

 In addition to this consultative role within the primary care context, interns will provide a full range of traditional behavioral health assessment and intervention services, treatment for substance misuse and dual diagnosis, and participate in training and supervision in a range of evidence-based and research supported therapeutic interventions and modalities as part of the primary rotation at the Wheeler Health and Wellness Center.